Vault Server Installation

 If you had an unsuccessful installation, we would like to see the Vault Pro installation log.
 It is named vaultpro_install.log and should be found in your temp folder as defined by the USER's TEMP Environment variable.
 If you type %temp%, in a browser address bar, it will open your temp folder.

-Be sure the set the logging back to Quiet mode, as debug logging can take a lot of disk space.
+Be sure the set the logging back to Quiet mode, as debug logging can use significant disk space.